 Specific legislation and regulations govern how societies (not-for-profit corporations) are created and run in B.C.
 Societies may be formed for any lawful purpose or purposes, including agricultural, artistic, benevolent, charitable, educational, environmental, patriotic, philanthropic, political, professional, recreational, religious, scientific, social or sporting purposes.

 Changes are in the works that will refine the Act to make it more user-friendly, clear and consistent with the other acts.
 Your society may be affected when these changes come into force.
 Read more about changes that may impact your society's records, meetings, directors, and more.

-Societies are not required by law to incorporate.
-However, there are benefits to incorporating.
-When a society is incorporated, it acquires all of the powers of an individual, as well as an independent existence - separate and distinct from its members - and an unlimited life expectancy.
-If a society is seeking funding, grants or charitable status from the federal government, there may be a requirement to incorporate the society.
+Not-for-profit organizations are not required to incorporate.
+However, when a society is incorporated, it acquires the capacity of an individual, as well as an independent existence - separate and distinct from its members - and an unlimited life expectancy.
+If a society is seeking funding or grants, or charitable status from the federal government, there may be a requirement to incorporate.

-Once a society is incorporated, it needs to maintain its status by filing an annual report and updating registered society information as required.
+Once a society is incorporated, it needs to maintain compliance with the Societies Act by filing annual reports and updating society information as required.